Student Loan Calculator

 How to Use MoneyGeek’s Student Loan Calculator

-MoneyGeek’s student loan calculator can help you effectively map out your financial future by following these simple steps:
+Student loans are a long-term financial commitment lasting years, sometimes decades.
+MoneyGeek's student loan calculator helps you map out your financial future.
+Follow these steps:

 Input the loan amount

-The loan amount usually varies based on the type of student loan.
-For federal student loans, the maximum amount can range from $5,500 to $12,500 per year for undergraduate students, depending on the year in school and dependency status.
-Private student loans, on the other hand, can offer higher limits, often up to the total cost of attendance (COA).
+Federal student loans range from $5,500 to $12,500 per year for undergraduate students.
+This depends on your year in school and dependency status.
+Private student loans offer higher limits, often up to the total cost of attendance (COA).

 Adjust the interest rate